 Nevada Traffic Ticket Dismissal with Defensive Driving

 Drivers who already have demerit points on their driving record can take defensive driving to remove three points from their record each year.
-But some drivers are able to avoid adding points for traffic tickets to their record by entering into a plea bargain with the courts.
-Drivers who use a plea bargain will be able to complete a traffic safety course, or defensive driving, in order to avoid receiving demerit points.
+But some drivers can avoid adding points for traffic tickets to their record by entering into a plea bargain with the courts.
+Drivers who use a plea bargain will be able to complete a traffic safety course, or defensive driving, to avoid receiving demerit points.

 Defensive Driving Courses Available in Nevada